Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Identifiability and Constrained Latent Class Structure behind Bayesian Pyramids

-Although the linear independence of $\mathbf K$'s columns itself does not lead to identifiability, this nice structure uncovered in Proposition \ref{prop-kr-gen} provides a basis for investigating strict identifiability of our model.
-We introduce the definition of strict identifiability under the current model setup and then give the strict identifiability result.
+Although the linear independence of $\mathbf K$'s columns itself does not lead to identifiability, it provides a basis for investigating strict identifiability of our model.
+We introduce the definition of strict identifiability under the current setup and then give the strict identifiability result.

 \begin{definition}[Strict Identifiability] The constrained latent class model with \eqref{eq-equa} and \eqref{eq-neq} is said to be strictly identifiable if for any valid parameters $(\LLambda,\mathbf S,\nnu)$, the following equality holds if and only if $(\overline\LLambda, \overline{\mathbf S}, \overline\nnu)$ and $(\LLambda,\mathbf S,\nnu)$ are identical up to a latent class permutation: